Drambuie: Private production

 Drambuie is a sweet, golden coloured 40% ABV liqueur made from Scotch whisky, heather honey, herbs and spices.

 In the 1880s, Ross developed and improved the recipe, changing the original brandy base to scotch whisky, initially for his friends and then later for hotel patrons.
 Ross named the concoction Drambuie and sold it further afield, eventually reaching markets in France and the United States.
 As the drink became better known, Ross registered the name as a trademark in 1893.

-To fund their children's education after Ross died, his now-widow Eleanor Ross sold the recipe to another member of the MacKinnon family.
+To fund their children's education after Ross died, his widow Eleanor Ross sold the recipe to another member of the MacKinnon family.
 Malcolm "Calum" MacKinnon worked with Eleanor Ross to continue making the drink and experimented with the recipe.

 By 1912, Calum MacKinnon's employers Macbeth & Son bought the recipe from the Ross family, but the company soon ran into financial problems.
 In 1914, MacKinnon's fiancée, Gina Russell Davidson, encouraged him to buy the failing business and to create the Drambuie Liquor Company.
 The couple married in 1915 and Gina MacKinnon became the sole custodian of the Drambuie recipe, taking on the responsibility for collecting the ingredients and mixing the drink in her kitchen.

 The company expanded and, following Callum MacKinnon's death in 1945, Gina MacKinnon became Chair of the company and further expanded the business, particularly with exports to the United States.
 The MacKinnon family produced the drink until the company was sold in 2014.